San Jose Auditor’s Office

 The fellow will work with auditors and assist them by conducting specific audit tests and providing support for complex audit procedures.
 Performance audits vary in both size and scope and may include: determining whether a City department or program is operating in the most economical and efficient manner possible; assessing whether the program is meeting its stated goals and objectives; and testing for compliance with laws and regulations.
 During our audits, we generally:

-As fellow you will contribute to our office’s audit recommendations on how the City can improve its operations, save money, and deliver better services to the residents of San José.
+As a fellow, you will contribute to our office’s audit recommendations on how the City can improve its operations, save money, and deliver better services to the residents of San José.

-For example, previous SIG fellows evaluated alternative staffing models for the police department, and analyzed the airport’s public safety performance in the wake of staffing cuts.
+For example, previous SIG fellows evaluated alternative staffing models for the police department, analyzed the airport’s public safety performance in the wake of staffing cuts, and assessed library hours and programs.

 Desired Skills, Experience, and Coursework:

-- · Comfort working in a wide variety of settings and with new and often complex government operations
+- Comfort working in a variety of settings and with new and often complex government operations

 Main Fellowship Disciplines: